Tracy Morgan on return to TV after accident: 'Thank God'

 (CNN)Tracy Morgan returns to scripted comedy in "The Last O.G," but the actor feels a lot has changed since he was last on the small screen -- mainly himself.

-In TBS show, Morgan stars as a man who experiences culture shock when he returns to a gentrified Brooklyn after 15 years in prison.
+In the TBS show, Morgan stars as a man who experiences culture shock when he returns to a gentrified Brooklyn after 15 years in prison.

-On the show, he's surrounded by an ensemble that includes Cedric the Entertainer, "Girls Trip" star Tiffany Haddish, and actor Allen Maldonado.
+He's surrounded by an ensemble that includes Cedric the Entertainer, "Girls Trip" star Tiffany Haddish and actor Allen Maldonado.

 Asked during a panel for the series during the Television Critics Association press tour why he chose to star in a show with a strong ensemble -- versus, say, an auteur-driven comedy like those which has been popular as of late -- Morgan said he felt that wasn't the right approach.